 All learning outcomes and related assessment criteria must be demonstrated/passed in order to achieve the qualification.
-To achieve a 'pass' for each of the units, learners must provide evidence to demonstrate that they have fulfilled all the learning outcomes and meet the standardsspecified by all assessment criteria.
+To achieve a 'pass' for each of the units, learners must provide evidence to demonstrate that they have fulfilled all the learning outcomes and meet the standards specified by all assessment criteria.

 Qualifi will provide a combination of assessment that cover the learning outcomes and assessment criteria.
-These may be as follows.